carpentries/instructor-training/01-mental-models.md

 FIXME: ID requires large studies

+## Pedagogical Content Knowledge

+The things teachers know can be divided into:

+*   *content knowledge*, such as the "what" of programming;

+*   *general pedagogical knowledge*, i.e., an understanding of the psychology of learning; and

+*   the *pedagogical content knowledge* (PCK) that connects the two, which is things like when to teach the notion of a call stack and what examples to use when doing so.

+This training course focuses on general pedagogical knowledge, and assumes you know as much as you need to about basic programming (our content knowledge).
+We *wish* the course could include a lot more material on PCK than it does, but computing education lags 20-30 years behind fields like mathematics when it comes to assembling and organizing that.

+What Software Carpentry has is in the teaching guides that come with each lesson.

+FIXME: example

 ## Cognitive Development

+*   mental models
+    *   ball and spring model of molecules
+    *   computer memory is a lot more complex than my usual mental model
 *   novice-competent-expert and how we help novices (build workable mental model)
     *   Patricia Benner
     *   skip discussion of expertise for now